micado-scale/docs/user_documentation/rst/deployment.rst

 * Ubuntu 16.04

+For the MiCADO worker nodes:

+* A MiCADO-supported cloud: OpenStack, OpenNebula, AmazonEC2 or CloudSigma

 For the host where the Ansible playbook is executed (differs depending on local or remote):

 * Ansible 2.4 or greater